-In March, EDCTA awarded a contract to DanTec Associates to perform an update to the Short- and Long-Range Transit Plan.
-A public workshop was held at the May 4th EDCTA Board meeting.
-Two additional public workshops were held on May 3rd, the first from 9:30 to 11:00 am at Placerville Town Hall and the second from 6:30 to 8:30 pm at the El Dorado Hills CSD Pavilion.
+EDCTA is working with DanTec Associates to perform an update to the Short-Range Transit Plan.
+A public workshop was held at the May 4th EDCTA board meeting.
+Two additional public workshops were held May 3rd at Placerville Town Hall and at the El Dorado Hills CSD Pavilion.
+Transit and the consultant provided a virtual update on the Short-Range Transit Plan on September 11th, 2023, that EDCTC staff participated in.
 EDCTC staff is working very closely with EDCTA on this effort to determine the next generation of transit service post-pandemic.